GluuFederation/docs-ce-prod/3.1.1/source/user-management/scim2.md

     - oxAuth log is at `/opt/gluu/jetty/oxauth/logs/oxauth.log`

     - It's convenient to set the logging level for both applications to **TRACE** while doing your work.
-See the (log management)[../operation/logs.md] page for more information.
+See the [log management](../../operation/logs.md) page for more information.

-- If you already have some acquaintance with Gluu's SCIM service, quickly glance [this section](#differences-between-current-310-and-older-test-mode) so you can contrast the current approach employed in test mode with the older one (3.0.2 and earlier).
+- If you already have some acquaintance with Gluu's SCIM service, quickly glance [this section](#differences-between-current-31x-and-older-test-mode) so you can contrast the current approach employed in test mode with the older one (3.0.2 and earlier).

 - If you are familiar to the Java programming language, you can skip the steps listed above and simply use the [SCIM-Client](#testing-with-the-scim-client): a Java library developed by Gluu.
 Those steps are already implemented in the library so usage of the service is more straightforward.